Noise reduction in warehouses

 One of the worst culprits for generating excessive noise are forklift trucks and pallet trucks, which can reach in excess of 85dB (the level at which employers must provide hearing protection).
 Although surrounding workers may only have sporadic or intermit exposure, for drivers it can mean regular high noise exposure and this presents a serious problem.

-Photo: SonaSpray K-13 acoustic spray in HV Wooding Factory.
-Credit to Oscar Acoustics
+Noise reduction in warehouses.
+SonaSpray K-13 in HV Wooding Factory.